Italy’s Best Boutique Hotels for Adventure Travelers

 Best Boutique Hotels in Lake Como for Lakefront Adventures

 Lake Como’s elegant villas are perfect for serene adventures.
-For example, you can kayak or hike with stunning views at boutique hotels Italy offers.
-Ready to explore Lake Como’s beauty?
+You can kayak or hike with stunning views at boutique hotels around Italy’s Lake Como.

 Water and Hiking Near Lake Como’s Boutique Stays

 Kayaking tours with Como Kayak ($50–$80) are popular.
-Meanwhile, trails like the Greenway del Lago offer scenic walks, ideal for guests at boutique hotels Italy.
+Meanwhile, trails like the Greenway del Lago offer scenic walks, ideal for guests staying lakeside.

 Grand Hotel Tremezzo